 5% deposit.
 Very tempting.
 I know everyone’s situation is totally different, so I am not speaking on behalf of everyone with this one.
 However I think the Help To Buy Mortgage’s are marketed so attractively that people often get in out of their depths on their first property.
 The reason I’m sceptical is you aren’t certain as to what your additional monthly payments are going to be when it gets to 5 year mark, and for a control freak like myself it’s not ideal.
 You will likely be better off saving for a bit longer and fronting up a 10-15% deposit on a standard mortgage if you can afford to do so.
 That way you don’t have all that extra faff to worry about.
 Plus if you sell within the 5 years then you owe the 20% of whatever your property is worth straight back to the government from the sale.
 And contrary to what I’ve said already, if you do have the financial benefit of living at home rent-free in the mean time, than definitely push for a regular mortgage, shouldn’t take you all too long to save that extra 5% in the grand scheme of things.

 Just a couple of points to bear in mind when saving for your first home.
 As I said already, everyone’s situation is totally different so this is only based on my own experience, I’m no property expert!
+There are plenty of sites out there that will be able to give you more tailored information if you are looking to get info on your own situation.
 Anyway, hopefully I won’t be saving for too much longer, Luke and I are well and truly on the hunt for our first home and I’m praying it will happen for us sooner rather than later.
 I hope this post was at least a tiny bit insightful to someone out there reading this, I know how daunting the whole house hunt process seems at the start, no one prepares you for that!